CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 ## How to choose an LLM?
 Your choice depends on the following trade-offs.
 A brief overview is below; detailed categories follow.

-- **Speed/Price**
+- **Speed/Price/quality**
   - “Cuda out of money, pls charge💸 ”
   - Whether local models or online APIs, there are cost trade-offs.
 Local models require a GPU; online APIs charge per use.
 Costs correlate with parameter size.</br>
-Bigger models/faster speeds = more VRAM + more CUDA cores = higher API prices.
+Bigger models/faster speeds = better quality = more VRAM + more CUDA cores = higher API prices.

-  - Google does provide free APIs on AI Studio, but with quota limits.
+  - Google does provide free APIs on AI Studio, and Gemini 2.0 Flash is generally stronger than ~70% of small open-source models, but with quota limits.
 Bigger models = stricter limits.</br>
     - If you don’t have a GPU with ≥8 GB VRAM (absolute minimum 6 GB) (Mac needs 16 GB unified memory), it’s recommended to choose Google AI Studio.

 - **Privacy/Moderation**